rvduuren/jsondb/README.md

-# fakeJsonDb
+# JsonDb

-This repo is used for test purposes only. https://my-json-server.typicode.com/d
+This repo is used for test purposes only. http://my-json-server.typicode.com/rvduuren/jsondb/db